Embedded Intelligence is...

 Our unique 4-year PhD

-This is coupled with group industry-led projects from the first month of studies; translational training in essential underpinning knowledge for embedded systems and technology; and transferable skills to fulfill the expectations for future leadership roles in industry, in society and as entrepreneurs.
+This was coupled with group industry-led projects from the first month of studies; translational training in essential underpinning knowledge for embedded systems and technology; and transferable skills to fulfill the expectations for future leadership roles in industry, in society and as entrepreneurs.